 Sarah is a longtime champion of girls and women, as she believes they are central to poverty eradication, community empowerment and economic growth.
-Inspired by personal experiences and academic research, she founded Girls Health Ed in 2012, a community-based nonprofit organization, which provides comprehensive health education to underserved adolescent girls and young women with the goal of helping them make empowered, lifelong decisions.
+Inspired by personal experiences and academic research, she founded Girls Health Ed in 2012, a grassroots nonprofit organization, which provides peer-to-peer comprehensive health and sexuality education to adolescent girls and young women with the goal of enabling them make empowered, lifelong decisions.

-Girls Health Ed's 100+ Teaching Fellows use an original curriculum created by medical, public health, and education professionals and its program is currently operating in 70+ schools and community centers throughout the United States, and in Kenya in partnership with community-based organizations.
-Girls Health Ed has impacted an estimated 25,000 people and directly served over 6,000 girls and young women and Sarah currently serves as its Board Chair.
+Girls Health Ed's 100+ Teaching Fellows use an original curriculum created by medical, public health, and education professionals and its program is currently operating in 70+ program sites throughout the United States, Kenya and Bangladesh in partnership with community-based organizations.
+Girls Health Ed has impacted an estimated 25,000 people and directly served over 6,000 girls and young women to date.
+Sarah currently serves as Board Chair.

 To learn more, please visit www.girlshealthed.org.